hey-api/openapi-ts/docs/openapi-ts/configuration.md

 Input is the first thing you must define.
 It can be a path, URL, or a string content resolving to an OpenAPI specification.
 Hey API supports all valid OpenAPI versions and file formats.

 ::: info
-We use [`@hey-api/json-schema-ref-parser`](https://github.com/hey-api/json-schema-ref-parser) to resolve file locations.
-Please note that accessing a HTTPS URL on localhost has a known [workaround](https://github.com/hey-api/openapi-ts/issues/276).
+If you use an HTTPS URL with a self-signed certificate in development, you will need to set [`NODE_TLS_REJECT_UNAUTHORIZED=0`](https://github.com/hey-api/openapi-ts/issues/276#issuecomment-2043143501) in your environment.
 :::

 ## Output